mollyjester/fwupd/README.md

 the first row is a column names whatever you like. the other rows structure is: motherboard version;path\to\updater.exe;updater params with %s placeholder for firmware path;path\to\fimware.bin

+made with lazarus. thanks!
+also thanks to Vladimir Zhirov for CSVDocument unit.